im-acc/Portfolio/README.md

 Night operations 7 truck solution for Montreal's bike share data (12-07-2019 from test data set).
 Green stations are emptied and red stations are filled.
 ![alt text](https://github.com/Gucciimad/Portfolio/blob/main/sol_vis_12_07.png?raw=true)
-(In the morning, bikes are leaving residential-like areas in direction of Downtown Montreal and in late afternoon this trend is reversed.
+(In the morning, bikes are leaving residential-like areas in direction of Downtown Montreal and in the late afternoon this trend is reversed.
 This represents a typical commute to work weekday.)

-2. Stock Cutting Optimization Software for Rebar Shop (With Stock Management): constrained integer programming and software development (JavaFX, Java and Python).
+2. Stock Cutting Optimization Software for Rebar Shop (With Stock Management): integer programming and software development (JavaFX, Java and Python).

 ![alt text](https://github.com/Gucciimad/Portfolio/blob/main/LGG.png?raw=true)